zzyzxlab/tao.js/packages/docs/src/content/story/appcons.md

 not.

-In other words, it occurs to you that there are some Features you want to build that will be interested in more than one Perspective or Term or even more than one Action.
+In other words, it occurs to you that there are some Features you want to build that will be interested in more than one Orientation or Term or even more than one Action.

 Does it make sense to force developers to have to hook into/extend the Application at each point?
 How large and burdensome can that get?
 What about Features that come along later with new Application Contexts that weren't expected?